avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Ansible Role for Jenkins/README.md

 1. `plugin: aws_ec2`: Specifies the use of the aws_ec2 plugin as the dynamic inventory source.
 This plugin is designed to fetch information about EC2 instances in AWS.
 2. `regions: - eu-north-1`: Indicates the AWS region(s) from which the dynamic inventory should fetch information.
 In this case, it's set to the eu-north-1 region.
-3. `groups`: Defines Ansible groups based on certain criteria.
-Groups are a way to organize and categorize hosts in the inventory.
-4. `ubuntu: "'ubuntu' in tags.OS"`: Creates an Ansible group named ubuntu.
+3. `ubuntu: "'ubuntu' in tags.OS"`: Creates an Ansible group named ubuntu.
 This group includes EC2 instances where the tag named OS has a value of 'ubuntu'.

 **Step 3: playbook.yml**
 * This file is defining a set of tasks to be executed on hosts belonging to the ubuntu group.